it-drafter/tic-tac-toe/README.md

 # Tic-Tac-Toe

-This is a Tic-Tac-Toe game written in Vanilla JavaScript, HTML and CSS.
+This is a responsive Tic-Tac-Toe game written in Vanilla JavaScript, HTML and CSS.
 No extra external libraries whatsoever.

 ## Demo